raspberrypilearning/astro-pi-flight-case/worksheet2.md

 ---|---
 ![Wifi antenna](images/pi3_wifi.jpg)|Attention Pi 3 users.
 Using a **metal** stand off next to the wireless antenna will degrade its performance and range.
 The advice is to either omit this stand off from your build or use a nylon stand off and nylon screw instead.

-Do not install the sense HAT yet as it will get in the way when you connect the GPIO pins to the buttons.
+Do not install the Sense HAT yet as it will get in the way when you connect the GPIO pins to the buttons.

 ## Install the push buttons